lacchain/gas-management/docs/Architecture.md

 * Gas limit of transaction must be sufficient to run the entire RelayHub.
 * The sender of the transaction must be the same as indicated by the end user or application that generated the transaction.
 This means that the user or application must sign which writer node will send its transaction and expiration time for its transaction.

-In case the transaction does not comply these rules then is canceled and will not be executed.
+In case the transaction does not comply these rules then is canceled and will not be executed and removed from validator's transaction pool.

 After the transaction is verified and accepted, this transaction will go directly to the RelayHub contract where it is verified that the nonce sent is greater than the previous one to guarantee that the transaction is unique and does not repeat itself.
 Before the transaction is forwarded to a recipient contract, it is verified that the node has not consumed all the assigned GAS, in case the node has enough gas then the transaction is forwarded, after execution in the recipient contract the amount of GAS used is reduced for that address which sent the original transaction.